Our favorite 10 wine and tapas bars in Barcelona

 Located in the same square as the market, La Cova fumada is one of those bars where you can feel history.
 This place has not lost its identity and you can imagine sailors that lived in the neighborhood offering its customers fresh and varied fish.
 A clear drawback today is that you will have to be patient to be served.
 If you are and if you want to taste the best things La cova provides, go and ask for a “Bomba”… you may end up ordering another one!.

-One of the "must see" at La Boqueria market.
+One of the "must see" at La Boqueria market at the most famous street in Spain: Las Ramblas of Barcelona.
 This is a great place to fell the “beat” of the boqueria market and also to be seduced by the rigorous talent of Quim.
 Fried eggs are the main dish, and they are preared with as many ingredientes as you can possibly think of… (mushrooms, foie gras, prawns, squid), shrimp scampi).

 This bodega is located in the old quarter (Gothic quarter) in Barcelona.
 You will have to pay attention whilst you stroll down the street if you want to find it, since there are no signs that indicate the name of the bar.
 This is a typical bodega, as typical as you can get in Barcelona.
 Marble tables, wineskins, barrels, high ceilings, and an elongated shape.
 The atmosphere is very cozy.
 Something which may differentiate this bodega from others is that the menus is a bit more elaborated, and you will be able to find some excellent tapas in the menu.